loureirorg/learnwithdaniel.com/blog/_posts/2019-06-15-creating-shortcodes-on-wordpress/README.md

 tags: ['WordPress', 'PHP']
 author: Daniel Loureiro
 ---
 In the previous article, we printed a "Hello, World" on screen.
-It worked, but it was clunky, ugly-looking.
+It works, but it is clunky, ugly-looking.
 That's not how plugins output to pages.

-The standard way plugins print content is through `shortcodes`.
+The most common way plugins interact with pages, printing content on them, is through `shortcodes`.

-Shortcodes are small bits of text that we write in pages.
+Shortcodes are small bits of text that we write in articles.
 They are enclosed by brackets `[]`, for example, `[hello]`.

-When WordPress renders the page, it replaces the shortcodes with plugin's output, for example, `"Hello, World!"`.
+When WordPress renders the article, it replaces the shortcodes with plugin's output, for example, `"Hello, World!"`.
 <!-- more -->

 Shortcodes are powerful because they extend the editor.
 With them, your content is not limited to Gutemberg's blocks.
 You can create a plugin to add a calendar to pages, or add forms, and much more.